nikzori/gidrolock_guides/Winner/ZigBee/README_en.md

 - Error code

 ## Winner_ZigBee_dev.js
-**Works the same way as Basic version.**
+Added partial support for sensors.

 A version with the full list of the device DPs.
-Additional DPs will not work with Z2MQTT because of their non-standard implementation: you would need to write additional code for Z2MQTT libraries to properly parse the incoming data.
+Additional DPs will not work with Z2MQTT out of the box because of their non-standard implementation: they need extra code to properly parse the incoming data.

 E.g: any `sensor_*` DP is a 4 byte integer:
 ```